 You might want to take a career course to help you maximize your time at IUB.
 Political Science majors should consider taking POLS-X 299 Careers for Political Sciences Majors.
 In this course you'll explore your career interests and skills, and find out how to use on-campus opportunities to gain career-relevant experience.You'll also hear from a series of IUB Political Science alumni.
 They'll describe how the undergraduate Political Science degree has helped them in their careers.

-Another option is ASCS-Q 299 College to Career III: Market Yourself for the Job and Internship Search.
+Another option is ASCS-Q296: College to Career II: Navigate Your Arts and Sciences Experience.
 This course will teach you how to successfully market the qualifications developed through your liberal arts education, achieve career-related goals, and plan for life-long career development.

 The job market

 Students with a Political Science B.A. degree take their education in many directions.
-They are well prepared to work in education, federal and state government, research and policy think tanks, non-profit or foreign aid organizations, international banking, politics, international affairs, media, business, and the military.
+Initial and long-term destinations for graduates include positions in many job sectors: education, federal and state government, research and policy think tanks, non-profit or foreign aid organizations, international banking, politics, international affairs, media, business, and the military.

 Graduates with the Political Science B.A. have become researchers, information analysts, policy advisors, educators, businesspersons, security agents, FBI agents, entrepreneurs, congressional aides, lobbyists, union representatives, reporters, human resources specialists, journalists and aid workers.